Hotels

 The most beautiful hotels in the 3 Vallées

-The world’s largest ski area in the Alps includes Europe’s 7 best ski resorts in Savoie (Courchevel, Méribel, Les Menuires, Val Thorens, etc.).
+Nestled in the heart of the Alps, the world’s largest ski area includes 7 of the most prestigious ski resorts in Europe are located in Savoie, including Courchevel, Méribel, Les Menuires and Val Thorens.
 A closer look at the 3 Vallées’ finest 4 and 5-star hotels.

 Le Savoy is perhaps the most central four-star hotel in Méribel, just 50 meters from the slopes and a stone's throw from the tourist office.
 With a total of 38 keys, this seasonal Alpine boutique hotel is appreciated for its warm, family atmosphere, where wood combines with colorful fabrics and designer furniture.
 Some of the rooms - with their clean, vibrant decor - offer a panoramic view of the valley from their south-facing windows.
 Most have a terrace or balcony, and families will appreciate the connecting rooms.
 For greater comfort for couples, the suites are ideal.